tandraschko/quarkus-myfaces/README.md

 ### Build MyFaces
 - https://github.com/apache/myfaces.git
-- cd api
-   mvn versions:set -DnewVersion=3.0.0-M1
-   mvn clean install
-- cd impl
-   mvn versions:set -DnewVersion=3.0.0-M1
-   mvn clean install

-NOTE: we need to update the version to M1 as Quarkus does _NOT_ support snapshots
+- mvn versions:set -DnewVersion=3.0.0-M1 (NOTE: we need to update the version to M1 as Quarkus does _NOT_ support snapshots)
+- mvn clean install

 ### Build quarkus-myfaces
 - cd quarkus-myfaces